christianemardaniag/wfar-app/README.md

 # Web-Based Weekly Faculty Accomplishments Report (WFAR) Management System

 Create a system that will allow a faculty to submit their Weekly Faculty Accomplishment Report (WFAR).

-The Area Chair or Department Head can then view, give a comment, create a report, filter, search, and print the submitted WFAR by the faculty assigned to them.

-Admin can access all the features and see all the WFAR submissions.
-Aside from that, the admin can assign faculty to be checked by Area Chair or Department Head.
-Admin can promote/demote a faculty member to an Area Chair or Department Head.
-Admin can create a new Semester (new semester means new batch of WFAR).
+Per semester, there are 18 weeks (sometimes 15 weks) of classes.
+Each week, a faculty member must submit their WFAR.
+In a WFAR, faculty must indicate all his/her subjects per week.
+Each subject must include the following information:

 **Information needed for a WFAR:**
 - Date of Class/Accomplishment
 - Subject Being Taught
 - Course, Years and Section